‘The Walking Dead’ Season 8 Spoilers: New Promotional Images Released [Photos]

 Another promotional image shows Carol walking along some railroad tracks.
 She is accompanied by Michonne (Danai Gurira), Tara Chambler (Alanna Masterson), and Maggie Rhee (Lauren Cohan).
 They all look confident and are ready to win the war.

-Other photos feature Rick and Maggie at Hilltop Colony.
+Other photos feature Rick and Maggie at the Hilltop Colony.
 The pregnant character looks concerned and a little scared.
-Rick has his hand on her shoulder, as if he is reassuring her.
+Rick has his hand on her shoulder as if he is reassuring her.
 Then, Rick and Daryl are standing next to each other.
 The two men, who consider themselves brothers, are staring down at the camera.

 There is also a photo of Negan (Jeffrey Dean Morgan) staring ahead.
 On one side is Dwight (Austin Amelio), who is glancing the other way while keeping his face slightly forward.
 This is a good indicator that Negan sees one side of him, but he is really Team Alexandria.
 On the other side of Negan is Eugene Porter (Josh McDermitt).
 It is difficult to tell what is going on in his mind.